lishiyo/digital-twin-mem0/app/README.md

-# Digital Twin & DAO API
+# Digital Twin API

-This README provides instructions for running and using the Digital Twin & DAO API.
+This README provides instructions for running and using the Digital Twin API.

 ## Setup